 Cat Declawing Is Illegal in Some Parts of the U.S.

 Declawing cats is LEGAL in most parts of the United States.
-Only a few cities and the state of New York have banned the procedure.
+Only a few cities and the states of New York and Maryland have banned the procedure.
 Everywhere else it’s legal.
 But that doesn’t mean it’s easy to find a vet willing to do it!

 Although some vets still declaw cats in most places in the United States, it’s becoming more and more difficult to find them.
 In 2020, VCA, Banfield and Blue Pearl veterinary hospitals announced they would no longer offer “convenience” declawing in their clinics.
 Since these Mars Inc.-owned brands comprise over 2,000 vet clinics in the U.S., it’s kind of a big deal!